apache/druid/docs/ingestion/data-formats.md

 #### Parquet Hadoop Parser vs Parquet Avro Hadoop Parser

-Both parsers are to read Parquet files, but slightly different.
+Both parsers read from Parquet files, but slightly differently.
 The main differences are:

 * The Parquet Hadoop Parser uses a simple conversion while the Parquet Avro Hadoop Parser